ev1lbunny/tf-aws-pi-hole/README.md

 ## Prerequisites
 A basic knowledge of terraform , how to apply and run it.
+A basic understanding of how to configure / setup and use aws cli commands. -- You will need to setup appropriate profile

 ## Versions
 See change log for specifics.
 Recommended that the latest tag is always used rather than master

 ## Usage
+Simply run `terraform-apply` and provide the variables required.
+It will create the rest.